APogue/APogue.github.io/index.md

       url: "/projects/"

 intro_row:
-  - excerpt: "I use data and interviews to tell stories about universities with a current focus on deficiencies in administrative response to identity-based harm, protest-related activity, and campus safety failures."
+  - excerpt: "I want to automate or partially automate institutional accountability.
+My current research uses data from records and interviews to identify patterns in actions universities take in response to incidents when circumstances are complex — if any patterns exist.
+The research framework is currently under development using a case study involving incidents of identity-based harm, protest activity, and campus safety failures at UCLA."

 feature_row:
   - image_path: /assets/images/pexels-googledeepmind-17484975-resized.jpg
     title: "Core Capabilities"
-    excerpt: "PhD-level analysis creates auditable rules and protocols for AI-assisted incident processing.
-Student interviews provide insight into lived experience and aid in filling record gaps."
+    excerpt: "Rigorous analysis creates transparent protocols for AI-assisted processing of incident records.
+Corroborated interviews provide context and help fill any gaps in institutional records."

     url: "/research/capabilities"
     btn_label: "Explore Core Features"